 Agile is not a single approach, but a family of development processes and practices combined into a single manifesto, which defines the core principles and values that help you in build a successful team.
 As a matter of fact, that is why the Agile methodology is perfect for outsourcing your project development to a dedicated team.

 Agile minimizes risks by delivering a working product at the end of each iteration.
 An iteration is a small development cycle, which includes all the steps and tasks necessary for adding a short list of the new features.
-In fact, the whole project is not planned out six or 12 months in advance.
-Instead, core features are defined and implemented during the first few iterations.
+In fact, usually you don’t have a thorough plan of the whole project for 6 or 12 months in advance.
+Instead, you define and implement its core features during the first few iterations.
 After that, you describe and document only the parts that are developed in the current iteration.

 This approach helps to avoid risks such as running over budget, missing deadlines, and not completing the planned features.
 No development approach can eliminate all risk, of course.
 Some risks, especially those specific to the project, you can plan for in advance.
-But other risks will be revealed only when the project begins development.
+You can reveal other risks only when the project begins development.

 Scrum: A favorite Agile methodologies

 Scrum, one of many Agile software-development methodologies, is a project-management framework actively used in software development.
 In practice, Scrum is a set of principles that serve as a foundation for the whole development process.
 These principles let you develop a working piece of software with a high-value subset of features selected for the current iteration.